DataDog/integrations-core/jmeter/README.md

 ## Overview

-Datadog Backend Listener for Apache JMeter is a opensource JMeter plugin used to send test results to the Datadog platform.
-It provides real time reporting of test metrics like latency, the number of bytes sent and received and more.
+Datadog Backend Listener for Apache JMeter is an opensource JMeter plugin used to send test results to the Datadog platform.
+It provides real-time reporting of test metrics like latency, the number of bytes sent and received, and more.
 You can also send to Datadog complete test results as log entries.

 ## Setup